 To serve as Election Clerks in the City's Elections for Early Voting or on Election Day, Election Clerks must be registered voters and reside in Tomball city limits.
 The City provides required training and compensation.
-Applications remain on file for two years only and are available through "Quick Links" on the City Secretary's page - https://tomballtx.gov/QuickLinks.aspx?CID=9.
+Applications for Election Clerk remain on file for two years only and are available through "Quick Links" on the City Secretary's page - https://tomballtx.gov/QuickLinks.aspx?CID=9.

 City of Tomball elections are nonpartisan (no political parties); election workers are asked to refrain from displaying electioneering/advertising materials supporting a particular City candidate on their vehicles or property during early voting and on Election Day.

 Election Clerks must be registered voters and reside in the City of Tomball to serve as Election Clerks in the City's elections during Early Voting or on Election Day.
-The City provides required elections training and compensation of $11.50/hour, contract labor.
-Applicants must complete City-provided elections training before being allowed to serve as a poll worker.
+The City provides required elections training and compensation of $15/hour for contract labor.
+Applicants must complete City-provided elections training before being allowed to serve as poll workers.
 Election Clerks serve under the supervision of the City Secretary/Early Election Clerk, the Presiding Election Judge, and the Alternate Election Judge.
 Failure to follow City, State or Federal election laws will result in termination.

 - Mayor, Council and City Manager Historical Information - 1935-Present